automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Ozraptor.md

 # Ozraptor
-## Description: Not much is known about this Australian theropod.
+## Not much is known about this Australian theropod.